Cheryl Barton

 Cheryl Barton is an American landscape architect and founding principal of the San Francisco-based Office of Cheryl Barton.
-A Fellow and Past President of the American Society of Landscape Architects, she has completed a wide range of national and international projects in the US, Europe, Singapore, Abu Dhabi, and Bolivia.
+A Fellow and Past President of the American Society of Landscape Architects, she has national and international projects in the US, Europe, Singapore, Abu Dhabi, and Bolivia.
 Her work includes national and local public parks, urban open spaces and master plans, cultural landscapes, college and institutional campuses, public art installations, corporate landscapes, and ecological master plans.
 Barton has received an Individual Fellowship from the National Endowment for the Arts and the Rome Prize in Landscape Architecture from the American Academy in Rome.
 She was featured in the 2012 documentary, Women in the Dirt.

 Early life and training

 Cheryl Barton grew up in Erie, Pennsylvania.
 She received a bachelor's degree from Bucknell University in Fine Arts and Geology, and studied architecture and photography at the Boston Architectural Center.
 She received a master's degree in Landscape Architecture from the Harvard Graduate School of Design.